-For the years ended December 31, 2017 and December 31, 2016, we earned interest income on our investments of approximately \$124.3 million and \$123.8 million, respectively.
-The increase interest income for the year ended December 31, 2017 as compared to the year ended December 31, 2016 was primarily the result of an overall larger investment portfolio, which was offset by a lower yield on our investment portfolio.
-The lower yield on our investments was a result of the repositioning of our investment from Agency RMBS and legacy Non-Agency RMBS to Agency CMBS and credit sensitive investments, which in combination were slightly low yielding assets.
-We believe this investments mix will provide greater book value stability than the portfolio prior to repositioning.
+For the years ended December 31, 2018 and December 31, 2017, we earned interest income on our investments of approximately \$209.4 million and \$124.3 million, respectively.
+The increase in interest income for the year ended December 31, 2018 as compared to the year ended December 31, 2017 was primarily the result of an overall higher yielding larger investment portfolio, generating an increase interest income of approximately \$52.0 million from our Agency CMBS, Residential Whole and Bridge Loans, Commercial Loans and approximately \$46 million from RETL securitized commercial loan, which was acquired in March 2018.
+This increase was partially offset by a decrease \$10.6 million interest income from our Agency RMBS investments as a result of significantly reducing our investment in this asset class.
+We expect to continue to migrate the portfolio towards credit sensitive investments under current market condition.